Giovanni Boldini in Impressionist Paris Opens February 14 at the Clark

 Set amidst 140 acres in the Berkshires, the Clark is one of the few major art museums that also serves as a leading international center for research and scholarship.
 In addition to its extraordinary collections, the Clark organizes groundbreaking exhibitions that advance new scholarship and presents public and educational programs.
 In June 2008, as the first phase of the Clark’s expansion and campus enhancement project, the Clark opened Stone Hill Center designed by Tadao Ando.
 The second phase includes another building by Ando to house galleries, visitor services, and education and conference spaces.
 Scheduled for completion in 2014, Phase II also encompasses the upgrade and internal expansion of the Clark’s current buildings by Annabelle Selldorf.

 The Clark is located at 225 South Street in Williamstown, Massachusetts.
 The galleries are open Tuesday through Sunday, 10 am to 5 pm (daily in July and August).
 Admission is free November through May.
-Adult admission is charged June 1 through October 31.
-Admission is free for children 18 and younger, members, and students with valid ID.
+Admission June 1 through October 31 is $12.50 for adults, free for children 18 and younger, members, and students with valid ID.
 For more information, call 413-458-2303 or visit clarkart.edu.